varnishcache/homepage/R1/source/index.rst

 2021-03-15 - Varnish 6.6.0 is released
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Our bi-annual"fresh" release is here:  :ref:`rel6.6.0`
+Our bi-annual "fresh" release is here:  :ref:`rel6.6.0`

 (The 2021-09-15 release is likely to be 7.0.0)